-When a spouse files for divorce, your self-esteem can take a beating.
-Some report feeling worthless or unlovable.
-Just because you are not able to make the relationship work with that one person doesn’t mean you can’t move on and find a loving relationship.
-The divorce may have had much more to do with your spouse and his/her issues than being about you.
-Don’t blame yourself.
+When a spouse files for divorce, your self-esteem can take a serious beating.
+Some people might even start to feel worthless or unlovable.
+But remember, just because you weren't able to make the relationship work with that one person, doesn’t mean you can’t move on and find a new loving relationship.
+The divorce may have had much more to do with your spouse and their issues than you, so don’t blame yourself.
 Self-criticism only makes it harder.
-This is the time to be good to yourself, not beat yourself up.
+This is the time to be good to yourself and practice self-care, not beat yourself up.

 Cultivate Positive Friendships